How to Stop Google Ads: 9 Working Ways

 The list here shows which apps want to keep tabs on you.
 You can decide for each app if you want to let them track you.
 To stop all apps from requesting tracking permission, toggle off Allow Apps to Request to Track at the top of the screen.

 So, we’ve considered the conventional built-in features of blocking and limiting Google ads.
-While these methods do their work, the best way to get rid of intrusive adverts is to get a reliable ad-blocking tool.
+While these methods do help you remove Google ads (some of them, at least), the best way to get rid of intrusive adverts is to get a reliable ad-blocking tool.
 And you know what?
 You’re at the right place because here you can learn how to stop Google ads on iPhone and weigh up all the pros and cons of the best ad blocker for iOS.

 How to Remove Google Ads in Firefox